Date – 4 December 2024

 At the same time urban forestry professionals have often been sidelined from crucial decisions meaning in many cities residents have lost faith in their programs.
 The most prominent of these in recent years has been in Sheffield and also Plymouth where programs of tree removal have met with protest, local governments issuing injunctions against residents and even looking to send residents to jail for trying to protect their trees.

-This presentation will look at work from a number of case studies from across the UK where residents and local groups have worked to try and plant trees in their neighborhoods.
-It will look at some of the challenges they have faced, from mind boggling ‘local government processes’ to a lack of trained staff within local government, and also skepticism around the need to engage or even that if trees planted will survive if they are planted by residents.
+This presentation will look at work from a number of case studies from across the UK where residents and local groups have worked to try and plant trees in their neighbourhoods.
+It will look at some of the challenges they have faced, from mind boggling ‘local government processes’ to a lack of trained staff within local government, and also scepticism around the need to engage or even that if trees planted will survive if they are planted by residents.

 Speakers